-The Act East policy promotes regional collaboration with ASEAN Nations, which offers India a viable counterweight to a China that is acting more assertively and pursuing regional dominance in Asian countries.
+The Act East policy promotes regional collaboration with ASEAN Nations, which offers India a viable counterweight to China which is currently assertive and pursuing regional dominance in Asian countries.

 India’s earlier policy focused on industrial development, regional development, and economic agreements and not on bilateral relations, connectivity between people in border areas like cultural connectivity, historical connectivity, infrastructure connectivity, digital connectivity projects, people relations, and two-way trade which Act East Policy implemented and gave immense scope to improve economic relations to all.

-Name the prominent infrastructure development projects that are initiated under act east policy
+Name the prominent infrastructure development projects that are initiated under the Act East Policy.

 Some of the prominent Infrastructure projects are Rhi-Tiddim Road Project, Border Haats Kaladan Multi-modal Transit Transport Project, and India-Myanmar-Thailand Trilateral Highway Project.